heroku/sudo-sandwich/README.md

 `/heroku/resources` endpoint, Heroku sends an OAuth Grant Code in the request.
 The OAuth Grant Code is used to obtain a `refresh_token` and `access_token` for the add-on resource being provisioned.
-The process by which those are obtained is called the grant code exchange.
+The process by which those are obtained is called the "grant code exchange".

 Obtaining a `refresh_token` and `access_token` is advised whether they are going to be used immediately or not.
-For example, if an add-on ever needs to rotate credentials, an `access_token` would be required to update the config for each Heroku applications that use the add-on.
+For example, if an add-on ever needs to rotate credentials, an `access_token` would be required to update the config for the add-on resource.

 This application saves the OAuth Grant Code on the Sandwich record when it is created in the